Public Interest Career Counseling

 26th Annual Midwest Public Interest Law Career Conference:

-The Midwest Public Interest Law Career Conference will be held at Northwestern University School of Law in Chicago on February 7, 2015.
+The Midwest Public Interest Law Career Conference will be held at Northwestern University School of Law in Chicago on February 6, 2016.
 Participation is free and open to the first, second, and third year students from participating schools.
-To participate, you must register with Emily Kite (email@example.com) by Wednesday, December 3, 2014.
-The deadline by which to submit resumes will be January 9, 2015.
+The 2016 ore-registration deadline has passed.
+If you timely pre-registered, the deadline by which to submit resumes will be January 13, 2016.

 Equal Justice Works Career Fair

 This is the largest public interest law-related job fair in the country.
-Each year it brings over 200 employers to the Washington, DC area to interview and meet with students.
+Each October it brings over 200 employers to the Washington, DC area to interview and meet with students.
 The Career Fair, along with a conference on public interest career topics, is held in October of each year in Washington, DC.
-The Career Services Office will pay for students' registration for the Career Fair.
+OCPD offers a small travel stipend to assist with the cost of attending the Career Fair.
 More information about the Career Fair is available at www.equaljusticeworks.org.

 Public Interest Library